 That data is being continuously released in a machine-readable format by the government via its portal, and third parties are encouraged to make use of it for the benefit of all.
 The government tech website hosts an open call for citizen participation, including an invitation for beta-testers for new technology such as applications, to aid in their development at the early stages.
 In addition, a Smart Nation Sensor Platform promises to provide new data and information that will help to guide the smart city’s future behaviors and directions.

 “Singapore has taken a ‘by the people, for the people’ approach to being a smart city.
 By providing access to open data and strongly facilitating partnerships with interested third parties from skilled businesses and research institutes, it is putting itself and its citizens in the best position for success”, recognizes Thomas Müller, Co-Founder of bee smart city.

 Smart Nation Singapore lays a strong focus on enabling the people to work together to generate smart solutions.
 The city’s Smart Nation portal calls for new ideas and initiatives from the people to take Singapore forward, as well as connecting people – and potential business partners – to projects and opportunities that are already underway.
-The portal even offers interested researchers with certain skillsets a chance to work alongside data and policy experts for three to six months as part of a Fellowship Programme to drive innovation.
+The portal even offers interested researchers with certain skill sets a chance to work alongside data and policy experts for three to six months as part of a Fellowship program to drive innovation.

 Singapore – Enabling its Citizens to Build a Smarter Nation